-- a.
-Analytical requirements.
+a.
+Analytical methods.
 Only the analytical method(s) specified in this paragraph, or otherwise approved by the department, may be used to demonstrate compliance with 43.5(2) and 43.5(3).
 Measurements for pH, temperature, turbidity, and RDCs must be conducted by a Grade II, III or IV operator meeting the requirements of 567-Chapter 81, any person under the supervision of such an operator, or a laboratory certified in accordance with 567-Chapter 83.
 For consecutive PWSs from a SW or IGW system, the disinfectant concentration analyses must be conducted by a certified operator who meets the requirements of 567-Chapter 81.
-Measurements for HPC bacteria must be conducted by a laboratory certified by the department to do such analysis. - (1) Turbidity analytical methodology.
-Turbidity shall be analyzed using the methodology in the following table.
-Each turbidimeter must be calibrated at least once every 90 days with a primary standard.
-The calibration of each turbidimeter used for compliance must be verified at least once per week with a primary standard, secondary standards, the manufacturer's proprietary calibration confirmation device, or by a department-approved method.
+Heterotrophic plate count (HPC) bacteria measurements must be conducted by a laboratory certified by the department to do such analysis.

+(1) Turbidity shall be analyzed using the methodology in the following table.
+Calibrate each turbidimeter at least once every 90 days with a primary standard.
+The calibration of each turbidimeter used for compliance must be verified at least once per week with a primary standard, secondary standard, the manufacturer's proprietary calibration confirmation device, or by a department-approved method.
 If the verification is not within plus or minus 0.05 NTU for measurements of less than or equal to 0.5 NTU, or within plus or minus 10 percent of measurements greater than 0.5 NTU, the turbidimeter must be recalibrated.